smackchat/mixable/README.md

 		ex) FlyingFish.is(Animal) returns true

-	To understand an example in use, check out our test file described below.
+	To understand an example in use, check out our test file described below in the "Contriuting" section.